malamud3/MyWatch/README.md

 ## Key Features

 * Browse movies and TV shows in different categories, including trending, popular, recently added, and top-rated.
-* Access a "Coming Soon" section to get a sneak peek at upcoming releases.
+* Browse a "Coming Soon" section to get a sneak peek at upcoming releases.(
 * Utilize a search feature to find specific movies or TV shows based on user preferences.
 * Filter the displayed content by category, allowing users to quickly find content of interest.
-* Implements the RxSwift framework for reactive programming and asynchronous data handling.
 * Includes authentication functionality using Firebase, enabling users to create accounts and securely log in.
 * Provides the ability for users to save a list of their most loved movies for easy access and personalization.
-* Offers additional information on each show, such as a brief summary and access to trailers.
+* Offers additional information on each show, such as a brief summary and access to trailers via youtube.

 ## Installation
 To install the MyWatch app, follow these steps: